OFS/ofs.github.io/docs/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev.md

 2. Switch to your deployment environment.

 3. Program the FPGA with the Hello FIM image.
-Refer to the [Walkthrough: Program the FPGA via JTAG](https://ofs.github.io/ofs-2023.2/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#52-walkthrough-program-the-fpga-via-jtag) Section for step-by-step programming instructions.
+Refer to the [Program the FPGA via JTAG](https://ofs.github.io/ofs-2023.3/hw/ftile_devkit/dev_guides/fim_dev/ug_ofs_ftile_dk_fim_dev/#52-walkthrough-program-the-fpga-via-jtag) Section for step-by-step programming instructions.

 4. Run `fpgainfo` to determine the PCIe B:D.F of your board, and to verify the PR Interface ID matches the ID you found in Step 1.